-----

 My thoughts

-on this are (and I'm a novice!!) that IF Pacifier is able to justify
+on this are (and I'm a novice!!) that if Pacifier is

 to the race committee that she had made her course change outside the 3